Teletherapy Services

 Krystal Kenneth

-Krystal Kenneth obtained her Master of Social Work (MSW) degree from Boston University in 2023, and a Bachelor of Science in Psychology degree from The University of Georgia in 2020.
-While at Boston University, Krystal pursued the clinical track of her program and specialized in Children, Youth, and Families.
+Kryss Kenneth obtained her Master of Social Work (MSW) degree from Boston University in 2023, and a Bachelor of Science in Psychology degree from The University of Georgia in 2020.
+While at Boston University, Kryss pursued the clinical track of her program and specialized in Children, Youth, and Families.

 Rachel Parker